emustudio/emustudio.github.io/_documentation/user/_doc/brainduck/brainc-compiler.md

 ### Memory size

-Memory size is defined in `brainduck-mem` plugin.
-In this version of emuStudio, it is 65536 cells.
+Memory size is defined in `byte-mem` plugin.
+In this version of emuStudio, it is 65536 bytes.

 ### End-of-line code

-EOL is defined in `brainduck-terminal` plugin.
+EOL is defined in `vt100-terminal` plugin.
 In the current version of emuStudio, it is a Newline character with ASCII code 10.

 ### End-of-file behavior

-EOF is defined in `brainduck-cpu` and `brainduck-terminal` plugins.
+EOF is defined in `brainduck-cpu` and `vt100-terminal` plugins.
 In the current version of emuStudio, the current cell (where `P` is pointing at) is changed to value 0.
 This is not how original brainfuck behaves, which does not change the cell on EOF.